tylersocholotuik/workout-log-app/README.md

 DIRECT_URL="your-direct-url"
 ```

-5. Install project dependencies by running the command ```npm install``` in the root directory of the project.
+5. Install project dependencies by running the command `npm install` in the root directory of the project.
-6. To apply the inital migration to your database, run the command ```npx prisma migrate dev --name init --skip-seed```.
-It is important that you skip seeding because my seed script contains a userId that will not exist in your supabase auth.users table.
+6. To apply the inital migration to your database, run the command `npx prisma migrate dev --name init`.
+This should automatically seed the database with stock exercises.
+If it does not, you can run the `npx prisma db seed` command.
-7. To run the project, run the command ```npm run dev```.
-Open a web browser and enter ```localhost:3000``` in the address bar.
+7. To run the project, run the command `npm run dev`.
+Open a web browser and enter `localhost:3000` in the address bar.

 ## Pages